aiidateam/aiida-core/docs/source/get_started/computers.rst

    .. tip:: You can press ``<CTRL>+C`` at any moment to abort the setup process.
      Nothing will be stored in the DB.

-   .. note:: For multiline inputs (like the prepend text and the append text, see below)
-     you have to press ``<CTRL>+D`` to complete the input, even if you do not want any text.

    Here is a list of what is asked, together with an explanation.